Rookiestyle/KeePassOTP/README.md

 The general area let's you define settings that are valid for all databases.

 # Usage
-You'll find more details in the [Wiki](https://github.com/rookiestyle/keepassotp/wiki)
+OTP settings are entry-specific.
+To setup, change, copy or auto-type the OTP, you may use the respective entry's context menu.

+If you're interested in migration instructions to move from (or to) other OTP plugins or if you want to know more about some of the technical details, please have a look at the [Wiki](https://github.com/rookiestyle/keepassotp/wiki).

-## Maintain OTP data
+## Setup OTP data / Change OTP data
-Use the context menu to setup/change OTP data.
+Use the entry's context menu to setup/change OTP data.

 In the setup form, you can drag&drop the QR code image and have KeePassOTP parse it or you can enter the OTP secret manually (sometimes referred to as seed) and you're ready to go.